 Don’t make it complicated!

-If you have a desire to build a relationship with God, that is the essential first step.
-That sets your intention and focus.
+If you have a desire to build a relationship with God, you have already taken the essential first step.
+This desire sets your intention and focus.
 The rest is a matter of taking regular baby steps towards God and being open to what happens.

 A dear friend of mine used to say, “If you want to shoot ducks, you have to go where the ducks are.”
-I’d suggest this is saying the same thing that C.S.
-Lewis expresses much more eloquently in the quote at the top of this post.
+C.S.
+Lewis expresses much much the same idea—but more eloquently—in the quote at the top of this post.
 If you want to build a relationship with God, you have to go, metaphorically, to where God is and place yourself in His presence.
 Only in that way can you receive the gifts He wants to give you.